 Source: White Paper on Return on Safety Investment.
 American Society of Safety Engineers (ASSE), (2002, June).

 Source: Chief Financial Officer Survey.
 Liberty Mutual Insurance Company, (2005).

 Source: Anthony Forest Products.
 OSHA Small Business Success Stories, (2007, February).

 Source: Foundry Ergonomics Partnership.
 OSHA Strategic Partnership Program Success Stories, (2005, January).

 Source: Weston 4 Power Plant Construction.
 OSHA Strategic Partnership Program Success Stories, (2007, February).

-Accessibility Assistance: Contact the OSHA Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF materials.
+*Accessibility Assistance: Contact OSHA's Directorate of Cooperative and State Programs at (202) 693-2200 for assistance accessing PDF materials.